amosproj/amos2023ws06-sales-lead-qualifier/Documentation/Classifier-Comparison.md

 ### Overall Results

-Note:
+**_Notes:_**

-The Random Forest Classifier used 100 estimators.
+- The Random Forest Classifier used 100 estimators.
-The AdaBoost Classifier used 100 DecisionTree classifiers.
+- The AdaBoost Classifier used 100 DecisionTree classifiers.
-The KNN classifier used a distance based weighting for the evaluated neighbors and considered 10 neighbors in the 5-class split and 19 neighbors for the 3-class split.
+- The KNN classifier used a distance based weighting for the evaluated neighbors and considered 10 neighbors in the 5-class split and 19 neighbors for the 3-class split.
-The XGBoost was trained for 10000 rounds.
+- The XGBoost was trained for 10000 rounds.

 In the following table we can see the model's overall weighted F1-score on the 3-class and 5-class data set split.
+The best performing classifiers per row is marked **bold**.

 |         | KNN    | Naive Bayes | Random Forest | XGBoost    | AdaBoost | AdaBoost(subset=1) |
 | ------- | ------ | ----------- | ------------- | ---------- | -------- | ------------------ |